-- Nutritional screening and assessment

-- Individual nutrition counseling by a registered dietitian

-- Nutrition education

-- Integrated nutrition curriculum

-- 11. Describe how your agency will ensure coordination between antipoverty programs in each community in the State, and ensure where appropriate, that the emergency energy crisis intervention programs under title XVI (relating to low-income home energy assistance) are conducted in the community.
+- As of April 2019, 2,686 nutritious meals were served daily to 989 of Head Start children - Nutritional screening and assessment - Individual nutrition counseling by a registered dietitian - Nutrition education - Integrated nutrition curriculum - 11.
+Describe how your agency will ensure coordination between antipoverty programs in each community in the State, and ensure where appropriate, that the emergency energy crisis intervention programs under title XVI (relating to low-income home energy assistance) are conducted in the community.